Xacalet/adc_w1_puppy_adoption_app/README.md

 # BFFinder

-A showcase app for adopting puppets, created as response to the #AndroidDevChallenged launched by Google and written entirely with Jetpack Compose.
+A showcase app for adopting puppies, created as response to the #AndroidDevChallenged launched by Google and written entirely with Jetpack Compose.

 ## Screenshots